 Borneo’s rural Orang Ulu communities in Baram, struggle to earn in their longhouses and villages.
-Many resort to working odd jobs, joining nearby timber camps or move to nearest towns in hopes of earning better for their families.
+Many resort to working odd jobs, joining nearby timber camps or move to nearest towns in hopes of a better life for their families.

-Because of poor quality of life and rapid urban migration, they not only face a risk of losing the lands that they have inherited from generations before them – tradition, art, culture practices and their communal way of life, which is integral to the Orang Ulu heritage, also stand to disappear.
+Because of poor quality of life and rapid urban migration, these communities not only face a risk of losing the lands that they have inherited from generations before them, tradition, art and culture practices, which is integral to the cultural identity of the Orang Ulu and other Dayak communities, also stand to disappear.

 Oh, by the way, Tuyang means buddy in the Kenyah language : )